adstriegel/cse34468-su24/lectures/schedule.md

 Assessments are conducted in-class and consist of quizzes, a lab practical, and a final exam.

 * *Quizzes:* Quizzes are conducted via Canvas and consist of multiple choice and short answer questions.
 Quizzes will generally be 15 minutes or less.
 Quizzes will be completed individually.
 * *Lab Practical:* The lab practical will consist of a problem that will need to be completed within an hour.
-It is considered to be a complement to the written final exam.
+It is considered to be a complement to the final exam.
 This will be completed individually.
+There will be a coding as well as a written, explanation portion.
 * *Final Exam:* The final exam will be held in class on Wednesday, July 3rd at the start of class.
 Fifty minutes will be given for the exam.
 Exams will be open laptop / open notes but closed Internet.
 The final exam will be completed individually.

 | **Assessment** | **Description** | **When** |